Hermeneutics of the Second Vatican Council: Hermeneutics of discontinuity

+Traditionalist Catholics

+According to Roberto de Mattei, Catholic Traditionalist proponents of the hermeneutics of discontinuity include the philosopher Romano Amerio.

 Bologna School

 Giuseppe Dossetti was a progressivist at Vatican II and was a key inspiration for the Bologna School and a "hermeneutic of rupture."

-The progressivist supporters of the hermeneutics of discontinuity are represented by the so-called "Bologna School" directed by Giuseppe Alberigo, a student of Giuseppe Dossetti, author of a History of the Second Vatican Council in five volumes.
-They "emphasized the 'spirit' of the council, styling the progressive reformers as the heroes and the conservative minority at the council as the enemies of progress".
-It is named after the city of Bologna, the intellectual centre of this school of thought and the headquarters of the main organ associated with this line of thought; the John XXIII Foundation for Religious Sciences.
-Other leading thinkers in the Bologna School were Alberto Melloni, Giuseppe Ruggieri and Maria Teresa Fattori.
-Outside Italy this approach is supported David Berger, John W. O'Malley, Gilles Routhier and Cristoph Theobald.
+Progressive proponents are represented by the "Bologna School," directed by Giuseppe Alberigo, a student of Giuseppe Dossetti and author of a multi-volume history of the Council.

+They "emphasized the 'spirit' of the council, styling the progressive reformers as the heroes and the conservative minority at the council as the enemies of progress."
+It is named after the city of Bologna, the intellectual center for this school of thought and the headquarters of the John XXIII Foundation for Religious Sciences, which is associated with this perspective.
+Other leading thinkers in the Bologna School were Alberto Melloni, Giuseppe Ruggieri, and Maria Teresa Fattori.
+Outside Italy, this approach is supported by David Berger, John W. O'Malley, Gilles Routhier, and Christoph Theobald.
-Many Catholic traditionalist groups, such as the Society of Saint Pius X, and some scholars such as the philosopher Romano Amerio.
-In 2010, the historian Roberto de Mattei intervened in the debate with the book Il Concilio Vaticano II.
-Una storia mai scritta ("The Second Vatican Council – An Unwritten Story"), in which, without entering into the merits of the theological discussion, he argues on a historical level the impossibility of separating the Second Vatican Council from the post-conciliar abuses, isolating the latter as a pathology that developed in a healthy body.